25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Iterables

-An object is _iterable_ if it defines its iteration behavior (implement the `Symbol.iterator` method), such as what values are looped over in a `for...of` construct
+An object is _iterable_ if it defines its iteration behaviour (implement the `Symbol.iterator` method), such as what values are looped over in a `for...of` construct

 - Generators are iterable: